 “At 11.03 the teams emerged on to the platform to a very enthusiastic reception and after John Snagge had read out Prince Philip’s message and announced the names of the teams, Chris Brasher started the first round by firing a cap gun.”

-Prince Philip's message ran as follows: "Please give my best wishes to the two teams taking part in the great contest but try, if you can, to do it in such a way that you convey that I wish the Cambridge team to lose and my incomparable champions to win a resounding and stereophonic victory.
+Prince Philip’s message ran as follows: “Please give my best wishes to the two teams taking part in the great contest but try, if you can, to do it in such a way that you convey that I wish the Cambridge team to lose and my incomparable champions to win a resounding and stereophonic victory.
 At one time I had hoped to join my champions but, unfortunately, while practising secretly I pulled an important muscle in the second or tiddly joint of my winking finger.
 This is naturally very disappointing but at least it gives my side a very much better chance to win.
-Wink up, fiddle the game and may the Goons' side win. - Philip."
-[Editor's note: "fiddle" is the actual word used in the letter, not "tiddle".]
+Wink up, fiddle the game and may the Goons’ side win. – Philip.”

 The Minutes carry on: “Play continued for the next hour and 20 minutes.
 The audience were extremely lively in the participation and the Goons revelled in the spontaneity of the response, giving a great deal of amusement to players and spectators alike.
 After two rounds had been played, half-time was taken, when both teams drank Babycham, and the Goons were also provided with rhubarb, of which they demonstrated the full comic potential.